 Bay Ridge Golf Course is a family owned and operated golf course that reflects a history of involvement and care that only comes when a business is considered personal.
 Built by Bill and Vi Davis and opened in 1966, the course has evolved from a hay field to a beautifully maintained and manicured 9-hole golf course.
 The course was purchased by Peter Trenchard in 1976.
 Peter began a program of planting 50 trees a year and added an irrigation system.
 In 1982 his wife Dianne began adding flower gardens.

-This year the Trenchards sold the golf course to their son Erik Anderson.
+In 2011, the Trenchards sold Bay Ridge Golf Course to their son Erik Anderson.
 Erik may have been the youngest Bay Ridge employee.
 He began “helping” in the clubhouse when he was eight.
 The president of his own company in Los Angeles, Erik grew-up on the course and is hoping to return the Bay Ridge rocks to their rightful place near the 4th tee so they can be seen by everyone coming down the hill on their way to Sister Bay.
 What goes around, comes around!